amm1746/Wildfire-Relief/docs/DesignDoc.md

 2025/03/18: Sprint 2, implemented manager dashboard and ability for manager to add/remove/edit needs.

 2025/03/19: Sprint 2, implemented helper dashboard and ability for helper to add/remove needs to their basket and search for needs.

+2025/04/07: Sprint 3, implemented notification system to give users notifications when other users have made purchases.

+2025/04/07: Sprint 3, implemented rewards system to give helpers rewards.

+2025/04/07: Sprint 3, implemented data persistence.

+2025/04/07: Sprint 3, added ability for helpers to be able to checkout.